gstamatelat/agt-clustering-challenge/README.md

 Companion package for the clustering challenge in AGT 2017-18.

-See the `docs` directory for more information.
+See the `site` directory for the source documentation.